Investing in AI Demand Letters for Your Personal Injury Practice?

 Not only does Settlement Intelligence offer automation, generating demand letters on-demand via a cloud-based AI-driven platform, it guides users through prompts, gathering data for the program to then outline in a format that the insurance adjuster recognizes, and triggers the claims evaluation software to offer maximum settlement value for the claim.
 One thing that sets Settlement Intelligence apart from other companies claiming to offer AI demand letters (more on that below) is the knowledge and expertise behind the platform’s AI.
 Lawyers can trust the logic pathways and artificial intelligence behind Settlement Intelligence is trained by subject matter experts who have been providing demand letter education, demand letter writing, and consulting to the plaintiff’s bar for over 38 years combined.

 The draft demand letter Word document that is generated by Settlement Intelligence’s workflow enhances efficiency and maximizes settlement value – generating higher settlement offers in less time.
 Settlement Intelligence aims to help lawyers realize a significant increase in the speed and amount of settlement offers when using its workflows.
-Higher-tier subscriptions also offer the user recommendations on how to increase settlement value even more, such as seeking out a permanent impairment rating, forms for Duties Under Duress and Loss of Enjoyment of Life (created through research of the claim software manuals), visual aids, or further explanation regarding injury prognosis.
-While other companies use “Duties Under Duress” and “Loss of Enjoyment of Life” as catch phrases today as marketing points, the co-owner of Settlement Intelligence wrote the book on these phrases 20 years ago demonstrating every factor and subfactor that provides value to claims.
+Higher-tier subscriptions also offer the user inside tips on how to increase settlement value even more, such as seeking out a permanent impairment rating, forms for Duties Under Duress and Loss of Enjoyment of Life (created through research of the claim software manuals), visual aids, or further explanation regarding injury prognosis.
+While other companies use the terms “Duties Under Duress” and “Loss of Enjoyment of Life” as catch phrases today as marketing points, the co-owner of Settlement Intelligence wrote the book on these phrases 20 years ago demonstrating every factor and subfactor that provides value to claims.
+Our copyright, trademark and patent on the factors used in Duties Under Duress claims and Loss of Enjoyment of Life claims goes back over 20 years and so competing demand letter platforms cannot use the factors in their programs, leaving you unable to seek damages for over 200 valuable claim factors when using their programs.

 Know Your Options for AI Demand Letters